Official Visit to the Dutch Caribbean – Saba

 After lunch the King and the Queen went to the Government Building in The Bottom, the capital of Saba, where they were welcomed with a flags parade of 40 international nationalities living in Saba.

 The final event in Saba was a visit at the “Social Housing Project”, a newly erected neighbourhood, made with the help of the European Union Development Funds.
-Back in St Maarten for the evening, King Willem-Alexander and Queen Maxima attended a reception held by the Governor of St Maarten.Filed under Dutch Royals
+Back in St Maarten for the evening, King Willem-Alexander and Queen Maxima attended a reception held by the Governor of St Maarten.Filed under The Netherlands

-Tagged Dutch Inauguration 2013, King Willem-Alexander, Queen Máxima, Saba.
+Tagged Dutch Inauguration 2013, King Willem-Alexander of The Netherlands, Queen Máxima of the Netherlands, Saba.